cvc5/ethos/user_manual.md

 Proof rules may be marked with attributes at the end of their definition.
 The only attribute of this form that is currently supported is `:sorry`, which indicates that the proof rule does not have a formal justification.
-This, in turn, impacts the response of the Ethos, as described in [responses](#responses).
+This, in turn, impacts the response of Ethos, as described in [responses](#responses).

 At a high level, an application of a proof rule is given a concrete list of (premise) proofs, and a concrete list of (argument) terms.
 A proof rule checks if a substitution `S` can be found such that: